 Key Takeaways

-- Title VII Protects Belief, Practice, and Observance: Federal law prohibits employers with 15 or more employees from discriminating based on religion — a term that covers not only organized faiths but sincerely held moral and ethical beliefs.
-Protection extends to hiring, firing, promotions, scheduling, dress code, and every other term or condition of employment.
+- Title VII Protects Belief, Practice, and Observance: Federal law prohibits covered employers from discriminating based on religion — a term that includes organized faiths and sincerely held religious, moral, or ethical beliefs.
+Protection can reach hiring, firing, promotions, scheduling, dress code, and other terms or conditions of employment.

-- Employers Must Accommodate Unless It Creates Substantial Cost: After the Supreme Court's 2023 decision in Groff v.
-DeJoy, employers can no longer refuse accommodations by pointing to minor inconveniences.
-They must show that a requested accommodation would impose a substantial burden on the business — a significantly higher bar than the old "de minimis" standard that had let employers off the hook for decades.
+- Employers Need More Than Minor Inconvenience: After the Supreme Court's 2023 decision in Groff v.
+DeJoy, employers can no longer refuse accommodations by pointing to trivial costs.
+They must show that a requested accommodation would impose substantial increased costs in relation to the conduct of the particular business.

-Religion is one of the most deeply personal aspects of a person's identity, and when an employer punishes an employee for what they believe — or refuses to make basic adjustments so they can practice their faith — the resulting harm goes far beyond a missed paycheck.
-An employee forced to choose between their job and their Sabbath observance, or told they cannot wear a hijab or yarmulke that they have worn every day of their adult life, faces a kind of coercion that the law has recognized as fundamentally wrong for more than sixty years.
-Yet religious discrimination claims continue to rise.
-The EEOC consistently receives thousands of religion-based discrimination charges each year, and the legal landscape has shifted dramatically in employees' favor after the Supreme Court rewrote the accommodation standard in 2023.
+Religion is one of the most deeply personal parts of a person's identity, and when an employer punishes an employee for what they believe — or refuses a workable adjustment so they can practice their faith — the harm goes beyond a missed paycheck.
+An employee forced to choose between a job and Sabbath observance, or told they cannot wear a hijab or yarmulke at work, faces pressure the law has long treated as serious.
+The legal landscape also changed after the Supreme Court clarified the religious-accommodation standard in 2023.

 Employment Law Practice AreaFor a full overview of how Oklahoma employment law protects workers — from wrongful termination to wage theft to discrimination.